 Let's examine some of the above statements.
 First, people do not appear dead when sleeping which is when REM occurs.
 They only appear dead when having an NDE because they have no pulse or respiration and sometimes no measurable brain waves.
 The statement that in both REM sleep and NDEs "people appear dead" is incomprehensible.
 The only thing they have in common is that the subjects are in some way conscious and do not (or cannot) intentionally move their bodies.

 Calling dreams REM consciousness adds little to the discussion and does not change the basic claim that NDEs are dreams.
-Noting that some dreaming people experience "sleep paralysis" (also known as the "hag" in prescientific cultures) does little to explain NDEs since such experience is often not associated with hallucinations but with trouble breathing (something sitting on the dreamer's chest) and the inability to move while lying in bed when awakening from sleep.
-Sleep paralysis features fear, labored breathing, and therefore increased heart-rate rather than no respiration and no heartbeat which characterizes an NDE.
+Noteing that some dreaming people experience REM or sleep paralysis (also known as the "hag" in prescientific cultures) does little to explain NDEs since such experience is often not associated with hallucinations but with trouble breathing (something sitting on the dreamer's chest) and the inability to move while lying in bed when awakening from sleep.
+The most common definition of sleep paralysis features fear, labored breathing, and therefore increased heart-rate rather than no respiration and no heartbeat which characterizes an NDE.
 These two concepts are in many ways opposites.

 However we also see another possible theory for the source the NDE's out-of-body experience.
 Here, feeling one is out of the body may be like feeling a "phantom limb" - it seems to be present but it is an illusion of a damaged or traumatized brain.